 Quick and Cool Facts

-- They will also nest in artificial burrows allowing biologists to easily monitor a colon.
+They will also nest in artificial burrows allowing biologists to easily monitor a colony.

 The Cassin's auklet is a small (10 in., 7 oz.) nondescript auk.
 Its plumage is generally dark above and pale below, with a small white mark above the eye.
 Its bill is overall dark with a pale spot, and its feet are blue.
 Unlike many other auks, the Cassin's auklet lacks dramatic breeding plumage, remaining the same over most of the year.
 At sea it is usually identified by its flight, which is described as looking like a flying tennis ball.